A CLOSER LOOK: NWA city leaders discuss allowing outdoor alcohol consumption

-NORTHWEST ARKANSAS (KNWA) — City leaders across Northwest Arkansas see potential in establishing an entertainment district ordinance that allow patrons to drink alcohol outside within the district.
+NORTHWEST ARKANSAS (KFTA) — City leaders across Northwest Arkansas see potential in establishing an entertainment district ordinance that allow patrons to drink alcohol outside within the district.

 Mountain Home recently passed an entertainment district ordinance that allows community members to consume alcoholic drinks outdoors within the district.